Sleighs/chat-plus/README.md

 # ChatPlus: Livestream Chat Extension for Rumble

 ChatPlus is a lightweight browser extension that adds features to Rumble livestream chats.
 The goal for this extension is to improve the Rumble chat experience for viewers and streamers.
-Features include improved username mention visibility by highlighting mentioned usernames, easier username referencing with username tagging and optimized username recognition with username colors.

 ### Features
-- Adds color theme to usernames
-- User mention highlighting
+- Improved username mention visibility by highlighting mentioned usernames
-- View list of users who've chatted
+- Easier username referencing with username tagging
+- Optimized username recognition with username colors
-- (In development) Popout chat window.
+- (In development) Portable popout chat window

 ## Installation
-- Download this repository.
+- Download this repository by clicking "Code" then "Download Zip".
 - Unzip the zip file.
-- From the chrome extensions page, turn on "Developer Mode", click "Load unpacked", then select the downloaded folder.
+- From the Chrome Extensions page, turn on "Developer Mode", click "Load unpacked", then select the unzipped folder.
-- You will see the extension icon among your browser's extensions.
+- Once installed, you will see the extension icon among your browser's extensions.

 ## Usage
 - Login and open a livestream on Rumble.com.